-In order to connect to the results for extremal process associated with the Gaussian free field in \cite{MR3509015}, it will be useful to replace the short scale field $\Phi_0^\GFF-\Phi_s^\GFF$ in \eqref{eq:tilde-Phi_SG} by a massive GFF.
+In order to connect to the results for the extremal process associated with the Gaussian free field in \cite{MR3509015}, it is useful to replace the short scale field $\Phi_0^\GFF-\Phi_s^\GFF$ in \eqref{eq:tilde-Phi_SG} by a massive GFF.
 To this end, let $g_s$ be defined as

 for $\lambda>0$.
 Since $g_s>0$, we have in distribution

 where the two fields on the right-hand side are independent Gaussian fields with covariances